-Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses
+1.7 Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses

 Due to the geographical diversity of Prudential's businesses, Prudential is subject to the risk of exchange rate fluctuations.
 Prudential's operations generally write policies and invest in assets denominated in local currencies.
 Although this practice limits the effect of exchange rate fluctuations on local operating results, it can lead to fluctuations in Prudential's consolidated financial statements upon the translation of results into the Group's presentation currency.
 This exposure is not currently separately managed.
-The Group now presents its consolidated financial statements in US dollars, which is the currency in which a large proportion of the Group's earnings and assets and liabilities are denominated or linked to (such as the Hong Kong dollar, that is pegged to the US dollar).
-There remains some entities that are not denominated in or linked to the US dollar and transactions which are conducted in non-US dollar currencies.
-Prudential is subject to the risk of exchange rate fluctuations from the translation of the results of these entities and transactions and the risks from the maintenance of the Hong Kong dollar peg to the US dollar.
+The Group now presents its consolidated financial statements in US dollars, which is the currency in which a large proportion of the Group's earnings and assets and liabilities are denominated or linked to (such as the Hong Kong dollar, which is pegged to the US dollar).
+There remain some entities within the Group the results of which are not denominated in or linked to the US dollar and transactions which are conducted in non- US dollar currencies.
+Prudential is subject to the risk of exchange rate fluctuations from the translation of the results these entities and transactions and the risks from the maintenance of the Hong Kong dollar peg to the US dollar.